Child Custody | Family

 Hiring a family lawyer to handle your child custody case can be expensive.
-Most child custody lawyers charge between $3k - $5k to get started on your case and charge an additional $300 - $500 per hour on top of that.
+Most child custody lawyers charge between $3,000 to $5,000 to get started on your case with an additional $300 to $500 per hour on top of that.

 The amount of money that you pay a child custody lawyer for representation can have a direct impact on your ability to care for your child and meet their needs.
 Thus, it makes sense to search for ways to save money on legal fees so your money can be put to better use securing your child’s future.
 Listed below are a few tips to help you save money on legal fees.

 You are not expected to become an expert in child custody laws.
 However, adequately educating yourself on your state’s laws can save you from costly mistakes during the child custody process.

 For instance, if you know that the judge in your case will not look favorably on the hours that you work, it may be best to change your schedule or hire adequate child care services.
 Making changes before you go to court helps to lessen the load on your child custody lawyer and can potentially result in less time and effort needed to effectively present your case.

 Cultivate a Good Relationship with Your Ex and Your Child

 A good relationship with your ex can go a long way in saving you money on legal fees.
 If you can negotiate the terms of your child custody agreement with the other parent before it goes to court, your child custody lawyer has considerably less to do.

 In addition, if you have a good relationship with your child, you have to worry less about their preference to live with the other parent.
 That good relationship could save you time and money during the legal process.

 Handle Some Aspects of Your Case on Your Own